 Ground Loop Equipment

 Geothermal ground loops are installed using either drilling or trenching equipment based on the loop type and depth.
 Because horizontal ground loops are long but shallow, installers use a backhoe or a chain trencher to dig them.
 Alternatively, vertical ground loops require a drill rig to drill one or more holes several hundred feet deep as well as grout machine to fill in these holes.

 Drilling is almost always more expensive than trenching.
 While the cost of trenching is typically between $2.50 to $5 per foot, the cost of drilling a vertical loop is typically between $5 to $15.50 per foot, and can even extend to $30 per foot.
 For many homeowners, vertical ground loops are the best and only option due to space constraints and local geography.

 Below we’ll review some of the factors that impact the cost of drilling.

-Updated August 20, 2019.
-Please note the incentive landscape is rapidly changing and may have shifted by the time you come across this article.
+Updated January 2020.
+Please note the incentive landscape is rapidly changing and may have shifted by the time you come across this resource.

 Federal Geothermal Tax Credit